 Fitness devices and apps that monitor sleep typically provide information like time taken to fall asleep, disturbances or awakenings during the night, and overall sleep time.
 Some may even go into how much time you’ve spent in deep slow wave versus rapid eye movement (REM) sleep cycles as well.

 While generally we can tell whether or not a night of sleep felt restful, the data adds a new dimension — seeing how trends affect sleep on an ongoing basis.
 The ability to connect changes in sleep patterns or quality with activity throughout the day can be helpful for determining what works best for you.

 For example, you might discover that a certain type or amount of exercise affects your slumber for better or worse.
-Likewise, you might realize that alcohol, certain foods or other activities result in taking longer to fall asleep or more awakenings throughout the night.
+Likewise, you might realize that certain foods or other activities result in taking longer to fall asleep or more awakenings throughout the night.